rohanjoshi81/weblog/_posts/2014-10-02-have-fun-with-chrome-experiments.md

 [Lunch CrossCode !](http://www.cross-code.com/en/play)

 These are just a few  experiments.
-For more visit ChromeExperiments
+For more visit [ChromeExperiments](http://chromeexperiments.com/)

 The experiments library is always looking for exciting and new addons .
 It is encouraged to build upon existing projects .
-If you’ve made something fun, fast and beautiful in HTML5 and JavaScript, Submit Here !
+If you’ve made something fun, fast and beautiful in HTML5 and JavaScript, [Submit Here](http://www.chromeexperiments.com/submit/)